Updated Dec 2015

 4:16 And it came to pass from that time forth, that the half of my servants wrought in the work, and the other half of them held both the spears, the shields, and the bows, and the habergeons; and the rulers were behind all the house of Judah.

-Let us build ourselves into a fit collective bride for our Master, with the sharp two edged sword of truth.
+Let us build ourselves into a fit collective bride for our Master, weilding the sharp two edged sword of truth.

 4:17 They which builded on the wall, and they that bare burdens, with those that laded, every one with one of his hands wrought in the work, and with the other hand held a weapon.

 The trumpeter stood by the leader Nehemiah at all times to immediately sound the alarm against any attack.
-Today we too must be ever on the alert for often subtle and insidious spiritual attacks, and always ready to blast the trumpet and sound the warning alarm.
+Today we too must be ever on the alert for often subtle and insidious spiritual attacks, and we must always be ready to blast the trumpet and sound the warning alarm.

 4:18 For the builders, every one had his sword girded by his side, and so builded.
 And he that sounded the trumpet was by me.